- Open Class Program

 Dance Theater - Open Level

-experience working in Argentina, Chile, Italy and the USA.
+over 25 years experience working in Argentina, Chile, Italy, London

 Barre à Terre Class Description